2017 Modern Slavery Statement

-Nest Labs, Inc. and Nest Labs (Europe) Ltd. (collectively “Nest”) strives to ensure that working conditions in our operations and supply chains are safe, that all workers are treated with respect and dignity, and that our business operations are conducted ethically.
+Nest Labs, Inc. and Nest Labs (Europe) Ltd. (collectively “Nest”) are committed to treating all workers with respect and dignity, ensuring safe working conditions, and conducting environmentally responsible, ethical operations.

 Nest’s structure, business, supply chain

-Nest is a wholly owned subsidiary of Google LLC. (“Google”), which is, in turn, a wholly owned subsidiary of Alphabet Inc. (“Alphabet”).
-Nest generates revenue primarily through the sale of its core products, which include the Nest Learning Thermostat, Nest Protect, Nest Cam Indoor, and Nest Cam Outdoor.
+Nest Labs, Inc. is a wholly owned subsidiary of Google LLC, which is, in turn, a wholly owned subsidiary of Alphabet Inc. (“Alphabet”).
+Nest Labs (Europe) Limited’s ultimate parent undertaking is also Alphabet, and its immediate parent undertaking is Google Ireland Holdings Unlimited Company.
+Google LLC and Google Ireland Holdings Unlimited Company are collectively referred to in this statement as “Google”.
+Nest generates revenue primarily through the sale of its core products, which include the Nest Learning Thermostat, Nest Thermostat E, Nest Protect, Nest Cam Indoor, Nest Cam Indoor IQ, Nest Cam Outdoor, Nest Cam Outdoor IQ, Nest Hello, and Nest Secure.
 Nest also generates revenue from selling services to end-user customers and enterprise customers.
-These services include Nest Aware, Rush Hour Rewards, Seasonal Savings, and Safety Rewards.
+These services include Nest Aware, Rush Hour Rewards, Time of Savings, Seasonal Savings, and Safety Rewards.

 Nest does not have manufacturing facilities.
-Because of this, our anti-modern slavery efforts require strong collaboration and engagement with suppliers that manufacture products on our behalf.
+Because of this, our anti-modern slavery efforts require strong collaboration and engagement with our global suppliers that manufacture products on our behalf.

 Internal management, accountability, and programs

 Nest participates in Google’s Anti-Modern Slavery and Responsible Supply Chain programs and, as such, is subject to the policies and procedures associated with those programs.
-Google's Chief Ethics and Compliance Officer oversees a team focused on combating modern slavery in the company’s supply chains and business operations, including Nest’s.
+Google's Chief Ethics and Compliance Officer continues to oversee a team focused on combating modern slavery in the company’s supply chains and business operations, including Nest’s.
 The Chief Ethics and Compliance Officer provides quarterly updates on the status of the company’s Anti-Modern Slavery program to a Compliance Steering Committee, composed of senior executives from different areas within Google's business.
-In addition, the Chief Ethics and Compliance Officer provides regular updates on the anti-modern slavery efforts to Alphabet’s Audit Committee.
-Regular updates on the status of the Responsible Supply Chain Program—which includes addressing modern slavery risk—are provided to a Steering Committee composed of Google’s Chief Ethics and Compliance Officer and leaders from Google’s and Nest’s hardware product areas.
+In addition, the Chief Ethics and Compliance Officer provides regular updates on the anti-modern slavery efforts to the Audit Committee of Alphabet’s Board of Directors.
+Regular updates on the status of the Responsible Supply Chain Program—which includes addressing modern slavery risk—are provided to a Responsible Supply Chain Steering Team, composed of Google’s Chief Ethics and Compliance Officer and leaders from Google’s and Nest’s hardware product areas.
 Finally, while day-to-day compliance program management is operated by Google, Nest-specific supply chain sustainability or modern slavery compliance concerns are addressed in collaboration with Nest, including Nest’s legal team.